Generated models¶

 panproto can also induce a categorical theory from a Schema, and didactic can synthesize models from a theory.
 That route is shorter, and it is not used.
 The induced theory is lossy by design: it cannot express refined value types, per-field defaults and descriptions, or the reference-versus-containment distinction, and it drops union discriminators, so a model rebuilt from a theory cannot reconstruct a tagged union. didactic's own spec-dict synthesizer is closer but still discards descriptions, defaults, optionality, refined types, and the embed-versus-ref distinction.

 Because lairs needs every one of those properties in the committed output, it does not route through either.
-It walks the rich lexicon into rich spec models and the emitter renders them directly.
-The substantive codegen work is exactly this mapping.
-The theory path is fine for a quick structural check but is not the generation path.
+Instead, it walks the lexicon into spec models, which the emitter renders directly.
+The theory path remains useful for a quick structural check but is not the generation path.

-The one place this matters most is the union.
-The Layers lexicons
+The distinction is most visible in the union.
+The Layers lexicons contain

 over the three W3C selector types.
 It generates a dx.TaggedUnion